DanielGandia/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 We were trying to analyze how some campaigns did compared to one another based on the Launch Date and the dollar amount of the Goals.
-The project was an effort to visualize such data in order to help Louise start Kickstarter preparations.
+The project was an effort to visualize such data using VBA in order to help Louise start Kickstarter preparations.

 ## Analysis and Challenges: